Skip to main content

 First, if you haven’t already, we strongly recommend you apply to us for the outcome of your donation.

-Next, please read our information on preparing to re-register as an identifiable donor and consider talking about the implications of your decision with others who may be affected by it and, if desired, with a professional either at the clinic where you donated or through our confidential, free support service.
+Next, please read our information on preparing to re-register as an identifiable donor and consider talking about the implications of your decision with others who may be affected by it and, if desired, with a professional either at the clinic where you donated.

 Finally, please complete the online this application form to remove your donor anonymity.
 If you need an accessible version of this form, please contact openingtheregister@hfea.gov.uk.